avipars/CS-Resources/math/logic/README.md

 ---

-Some digital systems content, sentinal logic, prediate logic, graph theory
+Some digital systems content, sentential logic, predicate logic, graph theory

 Read: Discrete Mathematics and Its Applications by Kenneth H. Rosen (not required by the course)